kdbcinco/coronavirus-ph-api/README.md

 ## Data

-The data comes from the [2020 coronavirus pandemic in the Philippines page in wikipedia](https://en.wikipedia.org/wiki/2020_coronavirus_pandemic_in_the_Philippines).
+The data comes from the [2020 coronavirus pandemic in the Philippines page in wikipedia](https://en.wikipedia.org/wiki/2020_coronavirus_pandemic_in_the_Philippines) which also gets mostly of their data from the [DOH COVID-19](https://www.doh.gov.ph/2019-nCoV) page.
 It is programmatically retrieved, re-formatted and stored in the cache for one hour.

 ## Installation